IBM/aspera-cli/docs/README.erb.md

 Virtually any transfer on a **repository** on a regular basis might emulate a hot folder.

 > [!NOTE]
-> File detection is not based on events (`inotify`, etc.), but on a simple folder scan on source side.
+> File detection is not based on events (`inotify`, and so on), but on a simple folder scan on source side.

 > [!TIP]
 > Options may be saved in an [Option Preset](#option-preset) and used with `-P`.

 ##### Scheduling

-Once <%=tool%> command line arguments are defined, run the command using the OS native scheduler, e.g. every minute, or 5 minutes, etc.
+Once <%=tool%> command line arguments are defined, run the command using the OS native scheduler, for example, every minute, or 5 minutes, and so on
 See [Scheduler](#scheduler).
 (on use of option `lock_port`)